TheWidlarzGroup/rn-emoji-keyboard/docs/docs/documentation/Examples/static_modal.md

 ### Usage

-If you need emoji picker to be not stretchable (without knob), nothing easier.
+If you need emoji picker to be not expandable (without knob), nothing easier.
 Use `expandable` props and set it to `false`.
 Thats all.

 ```jsx
 import EmojiPicker from 'rn-emoji-keyboard'